sn1p3r46/lab07/README.md

 * [JUnit Tutorial][13]
 * [JPA tutorial from where we took some of the explanations][14]
 * Checkout also [Mashape][15] and signup with your GitHub account (we will try to use an API from there in the future sessions)
-* To try a non-relational database, download [MongoDB][6] and install
- * For windows, download the appropriate installer
- * For *nix systems, download the binaries and upack the compressed file somwhere in your PATH.
- * For *nix systems you can also use the [packaged versions][7] through package managers
- * For how to use JPA+MongoDB, see [this tutorial][16]

-    ```sh
-    # Homebrew (Mac)
-    brew install mongodb

-    # Macports (Mac)
-    sudo port install mongodb

-    # apt-get (Ubuntu)
-    sudo apt-key adv --keyserver hkp://keyserver.ubuntu.com:80 --recv 7F0CEB10
-    echo 'deb http://downloads-distro.mongodb.org/repo/ubuntu-upstart dist 10gen' | sudo tee /etc/apt/sources.list.d/mongodb.list
-    sudo apt-get update
-    sudo apt-get install mongodb-org
-    ```

 [1]: https://drive.google.com/open?id=0B7ShzcEnCJFNWENNN1RpYU9xeUk&authuser=0
 [2]: https://drive.google.com/open?id=0B7ShzcEnCJFNQ2FfR21FUUk1Y1E&authuser=0